01 of 15

 Add More Layers of Paper or Fabric Strips

 Continue adding paper/fabric strips in the same order and in the same manner as you did the strips for your first layer.
 Your design window will slowly disappear as it is filled in with paper/fabric strips.
 Your design will start getting thicker too.Continue to 13 of 15 below.

 Finish Adding Layers of Paper or Fabric Strips

 Continue to add strips to your design window until all of the colored areas of the template are covered.
 All you will see once you are done is the small white area in the center of the template.Continue to 14 of 15 below.

 Lastly, cover the center of the template.
 We used the heart that was cut out of the window to cover the hole.
 You can use any of the colored pieces of paper or fabric that you want.
 You can also use a photo are just about any other item you want.Continue to 15 of 15 below.

 Finish Your Iris Folding Craft

-All that is left to do to complete your iris folding project is to carefully lift it off the template.
+Carefully lift your iris folding project off the template.
 Remove the tape, being careful not to rip the cardstock or the template.
 Flip your design window open and check out the wonderful, spiral picture!